Commercial Electrical Repairers

 - Maintain equipment logs that record performance problems, repairs, calibrations, or tests.

-Electrical Repairers with little to no experience tend to make between $34570 and $44400 while the more experienced ones make over $66970 per year.
+Commercial Electrical Repairers with little to no experience tend to make between $35820 and $46190 while the more experienced ones can earn over $69950 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Electrical Repairer is to move to a higher paying state like DC.
-Right now, the highest paying states for Electrical Repairers are DC, AK, WA, MD and CT.
+One of the easiest ways to increase your salary as an Electrical and Electronics Repairer of Commercial and Industrial Equipmen is to move to a higher paying state like ND.
+Right now, the highest paying states for Commercial Electrical Repairers are ND, AK, WA, NV and HI.

-3 other factors that can increase your salary as An Electrical Repairer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Electrical and Electronics Repairer of Commercial and Industrial Equipmen is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Electrical Repairers what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Commercial Electrical Repairers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.

 Pros and Cons